bernmc/flashstor-trueNAS-fancontrol/README.md

 The kmod will need to be re-installed whenever the TrueNAS kernel is altered - eg with a TrueNAS update.
 The following script will run at each boot and check whether the kmod exists and re-install it if not.
 It then runs the fan control script.

-The easiest way to create the two necessary scripts to enable fan control is to use `nano` to create the scripts, and then just copy and paste the contents of the scripts in this gist into `nano`:
+The easiest way to create the two necessary scripts to enable fan control is to use `nano` to create the scripts, and then just copy and paste the contents of the scripts in this repository into `nano`:

 Make sure you're in the `/home/admin` directory